input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

  	--tx-body-file txbody
 ```

-You should receive a confirmation that the transaction has been submitted to your local instance of the node, but it may not yet be recorded on the blockchain.
-If the node is not running or it cannot be contacted, you will see an error.
-Just kill/restart the node in this case and try again.
+If you made a mistake or if the node is not running or it cannot be contacted, you will see an error.
+Just correct the error or kill/restart the node in this case and try again.

 6. After 2 minutes (possibly earlier), your Ada should be transferred to your new address.